Resting state recordings from the OMEGA database

 Import the dataset

-Select the menu File > Load protocol > Import BIDS dataset > Select the folder sample_omega.
+Select the menu File > Load protocol > Import BIDS dataset > Select folder OMEGA_RestingState_sample.

 Keep the default values for all the questions that may be asked during the import process (eg. number of vertices in the cortex surfaces).
 Once done, you should be able to access the data for the 5 subjects in your database explorer: anatomy, and subject and noise recordings.

-For this example dataset, the fiducials NAS/LPA/RPA were previously marked using the menu File > Batch MRI fiducials, which creates a file fiducials.m in the FreeSurfer folder.
+Another solution could have been to first mark manually the positions of the anatomical landmarks using the MRI viewer in Brainstorm.
+The menu File > Batch MRI fiducials opens the MRI viewer for each subject, asks for marking the NAS/LPA/RPA landmarks, and creates a file fiducials.m in the FreeSurfer folder.
 When importing the FreeSurfer folders, these fiducials are used by default.

 - Switch to the functional view of the protocol (second button above the database explorer).

-- Drag and drop all the subjects into the Process1 box, and click on [Run].
+- Drag and drop all the subjects (including sub-emptyroom) into the Process1 box, and click on [Run].

-Select process: Import recordings > Convert to continuous: Continuous
+Select process: Import > Import recordings > Convert to continuous: Continuous

 Add process: Frequency > Power spectrum density (Welch): All file, 4s, 50% overlap, Individual